Arthur’s Pass National Park – Guide for Backpackers

 In some parts of the world, it is not advised to leave your bags unattended due to thieves.
 In Arthur’s Pass National Park, the baggage handlers are the devious kea parrots!
 These alpine parrots will peel away anything they can get their beak around.
 A favourite amongst the parrots are car windscreen wipers and rubber seals.
 All in all, they are a highly entertaining bird, native to the Southern Alps.

 The Southern Alps divides the east and west of the South Island, but Arthur’s Pass is the main connection between the two coasts.
-In fact, it is the highest pass in the Southern Alps.
-One way or another, backpackers try to find an excuse to travel through Arthur’s Pass to see the astonishing landscape, whether it is part of a road trip or onboard the TranzAlpine Express.
+In fact, it is one of the highest passes in the Southern Alps.
+One way or another, backpackers try to find an excuse to travel through Arthur’s Pass to see the astonishing landscape, whether it is part of a road trip or on-board the TranzAlpine Express.
 Find out in our guide exactly why it is worth staying in Arthur’s Pass for a while.

 Things you can’t miss in Arthur’s Pass National Park

 - Travel in New Zealand’s most scenic mountain pass by train or road

 - Bike along the renowned Poulter Valley Track